ristic93/comments-app/README.md

 # Comments-app

 In order to make this app I worked with React.js & SASS used Vite.js as module bundler.
-Also worked with JWT token for authentication & HTTP request methods - GET, POST, PUT & DELETE for posting, editing and deleting comments.
+Used a backend server for fetching data, also worked with JWT token for user authentication & HTTP request methods - GET, POST, PUT & DELETE for posting, editing and deleting comments.

 ## If you want to start the app: